 A Klein program consists of a sequence of function definitions.
 Every program must define a function named main, which is called first when the program runs.

-Users can provide arguments to main on the command line.
+Users may provide arguments to main on the command line.
 The result returned by main is printed on standard output.

 For example, here is a complete Klein program that computes the absolute value of its argument: